Learn About West Nile Virus Infection

 Researchers believe West Nile virus is spread when a mosquito bites an infected bird and then bites a person.

-Mosquitoes carry the highest amounts of the virus in the early fall, which is why more people get the disease in late August to early September.
+Mosquitoes carry the highest amounts of the virus in the late summer and early fall, which is why more people get the disease in late August to early September.
 As the weather becomes colder and mosquitoes die off, there are fewer cases of the disease.

 Although many people are bitten by mosquitoes that carry West Nile virus, most do not know they have been infected.